EconomyLens.com

 – Rate pause –

-The yen weakened modestly against the dollar after the BoJ decision, which was carried by seven votes to two.
-Takaichi, 64, an acolyte of former premier Shinzo Abe, has advocated her mentor’s “Abenomics” economic policies including massive monetary easing and active fiscal spending.
+“We would like to observe more data,” including annual union negotiations over pay starting early next year, as corporate revenues may be affected by US tariffs, he said.
+He declined to comment on the timing and the size of the next rate hike.
+The yen weakened against the dollar after the BoJ decision, which was carried by seven votes to two.
+Takaichi, 64, an acolyte of former premier Shinzo Abe, has advocated her mentor’s “Abenomics” policies, including massive monetary easing and active fiscal spending.
 Her ministers, however, said the BoJ has independence in its monetary decisions.

 © 2024 AFP